Julie Daniels

 Highway Code Rule: 149

-Calling the emergency services is a natural reaction to witnessing an accident, and although it’s illegal to use any handheld device, like a mobile phone or tablet, whilst driving, there is an exception to this rule if it’s genuinely unsafe or impractical to stop.
-However, if possible, you should pull over and park somewhere safe before you dial 999 or 112.
+It’s illegal to use any handheld device, like a mobile phone or tablet, whilst behind the wheel in a moving vehicle.
+However, the Highway Code permits motorists to call the emergency services whilst driving when it's genuinely unsafe or impractical to stop.
+If possible, you should always try to pull over and park somewhere safe before you dial 999 or 112.

 Highway Code Rule: 282